Amino acids - types, division, BCAA and EAA products

 - Tryptophan

 The main function of EAA amino acids is their participation in protein synthesis.
-Proteins are the basic building blocks of muscles, enzymes and many other tissues in the body.
-Without a full spectrum of exogenous amino acids, the protein synthesis process cannot proceed properly, which limits the growth and regeneration of muscle tissue.
-Leucine, which is one of the EAA amino acids, plays a key role in the activation of the neuanabolic steroids, such as mTOR, which initiate muscle growth processes.
+Proteins are the basic building blocks of muscles, enzymes, and many other tissues in the body.
+Without the full spectrum of exogenous amino acids, the protein synthesis process cannot proceed correctly, which limits muscle tissue growth and regeneration.
+Leucine, being one of the EAA amino acids, plays a key role in activating anabolic pathways, such as mTOR, which initiate muscle growth processes.

-EAA amino acids, such as tryptophan and phenylalanine, are also precursors to key neurotransmitters and hormones.
-Tryptophan is involved in the production of serotonin, which affects mood, sleep and appetite, while phenylalanine is converted into dopamine, a hormone responsible for motivation, concentration and well-being.
-For this reason, exogenous amino acids play an important role not only in the context of physical health, but also mental health.
+EAA amino acids, such as tryptophan and phenylalanine, are also precursors of key neurotransmitters and hormones.
+Tryptophan participates in the production of serotonin, which affects mood, sleep, and appetite, while phenylalanine converts into dopamine, a hormone responsible for motivation, concentration, and well-being.
+For this reason, exogenous amino acids play an important role not only in the context of physical health but also mental health.

 EAA amino acids participate in many metabolic processes, including energy production and regulation of blood sugar levels.
-For example, isoleucine improves insulin sensitivity and helps stabilize glucose levels, which is especially important for physically active people and those struggling with metabolic problems.
-Methionine, in turn, is involved in the synthesis of S-adenosylmethionine (SAM), a compound responsible for many methylation reactions that are important for detoxification and DNA synthesis.
+For example, isoleucine affects the improvement of insulin sensitivity and helps stabilize glucose levels, which is particularly important for physically active people and those struggling with metabolic problems.
+Methionine, in turn, participates in the synthesis of S-adenosylmethionine (SAM), a compound responsible for many methylation reactions that are important for detoxification and DNA synthesis.

-One of the important aspects of the action of EAA amino acids is their ability to prevent muscle catabolism.
-In situations of increased energy demand, such as intense physical exercise, the body can start using muscle proteins as a source of energy.
+One of the significant aspects of EAA amino acids' action is their ability to prevent muscle catabolism.
+In situations of increased energy demand, such as intense physical exertion, the body may start using muscle proteins as an energy source.
 Providing a full spectrum of exogenous amino acids through diet or supplementation helps protect muscle tissue from degradation, which is particularly important during restrictive diets and long-term training.

-Regular supplementation with EAA amino acids accelerates muscle regeneration after exercise.
-Thanks to the presence of all the essential amino acids, the body has the appropriate resources to repair microdamages in muscle fibers, which results in a faster return to form and a reduction in fatigue after training.
-Additionally, EAA supplementation can support overall physical performance, which allows for longer and more intense training sessions.
+Regular supplementation with EAA amino acids affects the acceleration of muscle regeneration after physical exertion.
+Thanks to the presence of all necessary amino acids, the body has adequate resources to repair micro-damage to muscle fibers, resulting in a faster return to form and reduced feeling of fatigue after training.
+Additionally, EAA supplementation can support overall physical efficiency, allowing for longer and more intense training sessions.

-EAA amino acids can also improve body composition by supporting fat burning processes and building lean muscle mass.
-Acting as anabolic substrates, EAAs support the development of muscle tissue, which in turn accelerates the metabolic rate.
-This allows the body to burn calories more efficiently, which leads to a reduction in body fat while maintaining muscle mass.
+EAA amino acids can also influence the improvement of body composition by supporting fat burning processes and building lean muscle mass.
+Acting as anabolic substrates, EAAs support muscle tissue development, which in turn accelerates the metabolic rate.
+Thanks to this, the body burns calories more efficiently, leading to fat tissue reduction while maintaining muscle mass.

-BCAA vs. EAA Dietary Supplements — Which to Choose?
+BCAA vs EAA Dietary Supplements — What to Choose?

 The choice between BCAA and EAA supplementation depends on individual needs and training goals.
-Here are a few points that may help you make a decision:
+Here are a few points that may help in making a decision:

-- BCAA are more focused on muscle recovery after intense training and support muscle protein synthesis thanks to the presence of leucine.
+- BCAA are more focused on muscle regeneration after intense training and support muscle protein synthesis thanks to the presence of leucine.

-- EAA provide a full spectrum of exogenous amino acids (including BCAA), making them a more comprehensive solution, especially for people on a low-protein diet or training at a higher level of intensity.
+- EAA provide a full spectrum of exogenous amino acids (including BCAA), making them a more comprehensive solution, especially for people on a low-protein diet or training at a higher intensity level.

-- BCAA are especially recommended before, during and after intense training to support muscle recovery and prevent muscle breakdown.
+- BCAA are particularly recommended before, during, and after intense training to support muscle regeneration and prevent their breakdown.

-- EAA is worth using every day, regardless of training, to provide the body with a full range of amino acids necessary for proper functioning.
+- EAA are worth using daily, regardless of training, to provide the body with a full range of amino acids necessary for proper functioning.

 Summary

 Amino acids are key elements in muscle building and body regeneration.
-Supplementation with amino acids such as BCAA and EAA can significantly contribute to improving sports performance and accelerating regeneration processes.
+Supplementation with amino acids such as BCAA and EAA can significantly contribute to improving sports results and accelerating regenerative processes.
 Both BCAA and EAA have their place in the diet of physically active people, and their choice depends on individual needs and training goals.

-Effect of EAA amino acids on skeletal muscles:
+- Effects of EAA amino acids on skeletal muscle:

-Impact of BCAA amino acids on muscle protein synthesis
+See publication ScienceDirect - Effect of BCAA amino acids on muscle protein synthesis: